Hiking the Kaʻena Point Trail & Pillbox on the North Shore of Oʻahu, Hawaiʻi

 Hawaiian Monk Seals

-There is a real possibility that you will come across one of Hawaiʻi’s endemic and endangered Hawaiian Monk Seals along the trail, or on the beach.
+There is a real possibility that you will come across one of Hawaiʻi’s endemic and endangered Hawaiian Monk Seals along the trail.

-Therefore, please be aware of the following guidelines before visiting:
+Therefore, please be aware of the following guidelines before visiting Kaʻena Point State Park:

-1. If you see one, please use common sense and do not approach!
-Many visitors have been hunted down through social media videos and prosecuted for getting too close, touching, or harassing a Monk Seal in any way.
+If you see a Monk Seal, please use common sense and do not approach!
+Many visitors have been tracked down through social media videos and prosecuted for getting too close, touching, or harassing Hawaiian Monk Seals, and be aware that Kaʻena Point State Park is one of the most patrolled state parks in all of Hawaiʻi, both by state law enforcement and community volunteers.

-2. Know that Monk Seals come to the shoreline to rest and escape predation, meaning if someone were to scare one back into the water, the seal is again exposed to the risks of predation from sharks.
+Be aware that Monk Seals come to the shoreline to rest and escape predation, meaning that if someone were to scare one back into the water, the seal is again exposed to the risks of predation from sharks.

-3. Finally, please stop and enjoy them, but do so from a distance.
-NOAA and Hawaiʻi’s Department of Land and Natural Resources recommend at least 50 ft.
-(15.2 m).
+Finally, feel free to stop, take photos, and enjoy them, but do so from a distance.
+NOAA and Hawaiʻi’s Department of Land and Natural Resources (DLNR) recommend at least 50 ft.
+(15.2 m) of distance.

 Kaʻena Point Predator-Proof Fence